stnolting/neoTRNG/README.md

 #### Dieharder Battery of Random Tests

-For the dieharder tests no data file was sampled before running the tests.
-Instead, the random data was passed directly to dieharder (from the serial UART port), but even at 2M baud this takes a lot of time...
+For the Dieharder tests no data file was sampled before running the tests.
+Instead, the random data was passed directly to Dieharder (from the serial UART port), but even at 2M baud this takes a lot of time...
-Excerpt from the dieharder manual: "_generators 201 or 202 permit either raw binary or formatted ASCII numbers to be read in from a file for testing. generator 200 reads in raw binary numbers from stdin.
+Excerpt from the Dieharder manual: "_generators 201 or 202 permit either raw binary or formatted ASCII numbers to be read in from a file for testing. generator 200 reads in raw binary numbers from STDIN.
 Note well: many tests with default parameters require a lot of rands!_"

 **:construction: Work in progress.**